IBM/flow-compiler/docs/BUILD.md

 ```bash
 cd flowc && make install INSTALL_PREFIX=$BIN_DIR
 ```
-Note that the above command might need to be prefixed with `sudo` if you are attempting to install in a system directory.
+> The above command might need to be prefixed with `sudo` if you are attempting to install in a system directory.

 If you plan to build and run applications directly in a container, you have to first build a docker image with the compiler in it (this requires access to the **Docker** daemon):